Looking for examples of academic goals for college students? Need help setting short-term academic goals examples?

 C. Get Motivated to Achieve Goals

 Having trouble motivating yourself to achieve your goals?
 Add rewards!
-Attach something you enjoy, like food or outing or a new item you’d like to buy, to a goal and hold yourself to it.
+Attach something you enjoy, like food or an outing or a new item you’d like to buy, to a goal and hold yourself to it.

 Nothing tastes as sweet as something you’ve treated yourself to because you accomplished a goal.
 Even better if that reward helps you accomplish your larger academic goals, like a new laptop.